Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

 This would typically occur if the ratio of oxygen to isobutane was insufficient.

-Isobutane and butane have different boiling points, the temperature at which they go from liquid to gas (vapour).
+Isobutane boiling point and butane boiling point are different, which is the temperature at which they go from liquid to gas (vapour).

-This means you have a problem if you try to use pure isobutane when the temperature drops below -11.75°C.
+This means you have a problem if you try to use pure isobutane when the temperature drops below -11.75°C or when the butane boiling point is below -0.4°C.

 No boiling, no vapourisation, equals no gas.
 So, when it gets cold, you could find yourself without gas for your heater and cooking appliances.